By Brad Edwards, Samah Assad

-As she worked to heal from what she said were head injuries and multiple appointments with neurologists and pain management doctors, she began to hold a deep resentment toward the way she said police treated her.
-She said she felt like the suspect, instead of a survivor.
+As she worked to heal from what she said were head injuries and multiple appointments with neurologists and pain management doctors, she began to hold a deep resentment toward the way she said police treated her – from her view, like the suspect, instead of a survivor.

 She also said she submitted a rape kit after the incident and that there was surveillance video of the suspect leaving her apartment after the incident.

 But the police report narrative is completely redacted, and if that video does exist, it’s unclear if police retrieved it.
 The suspect was arrested, police said, but later released due to lack of evidence and corroboration of the victim’s allegations.

 “In my mind, I thought there was so much evidence already,” she said.
 “I just didn’t understand why they let him go.”

 But Number Two continues to live in fear.
 She said she has even seen the man she accused of attacking her in public.